vjrj/froody-android/README.md

 * The main idea is to share to and help other people by e.g. sharing pears, which would rot anyway if unused
 * Intended to use in the local area - zoom in to your location and look for entries
 * Everyone can add entries (and delete them), no login needed
-* Entries will be available 3 weeks
+* Entries will be available 60 days
 * Available in many languages

 **How to support the project?**